diegomcarvalho/dc_beamer_template/README.md

 # DC Beamer Theme

 A LaTeX Beamer theme for Cefet/RJ based on the unofficial [theme of the Utrecht University](https://github.com/joszuijderwijk/beamer-uu), built on the official brand guidelines (colours, typography, logo placement).
-The theme is also readily available as a template on [Overleaf](https://www.overleaf.com/latex/templates/utrecht-university-beamer-template/srfwgqcwqncf).

 ## Quick Start